MooseTheGoose/puppet/README.md

 * Actually learn build systems or introduce separate platform folders so that build process goes smoothly

-* Use processes and netstat-like utilities on different platforms to create drivers and identify what port drivers are listening on.

-* Try to talk to drivers using libcurl
+* Try to talk to drivers using HTTP

-* Actually make the lexer (Work on above points before this).
+* There are some times I use C headers.
+Switch to C++ headers and replace C functions with std::<function name>